XDCatt/justeatmockup/README.md

  - Business logic is also implemented here, for example the `restaurants` array is limited to the first 10 entries using `.take(10)`.
  - Repositories are also responsible for synchronizing the data when offline capabilities are supported, managing retry logic, and caching data.

-**`Models`**: Data objects, Keep alignment of domain objects within the app, procide to/from JSON that Services can use.
+**`Models`**: Data objects, Keep alignment of domain objects within the app, procide to/from JSON that Repositories can use.
  - Specifically, I used `json_serializable` to auto-generate code for serialize/deserialize, since there're nested objects included.
  - Create Location model for the coordinates fetched from API, and `toGeoPoint()`` function which returns the cloud_firestore GeoPoint type from Firebase
 2. Added a GeoUtil file to calculate the distance  between two geographical points using the Haversine formula